Participate in openSUSE

 - Spread the word

-Be sure to spread the word on openSUSE and help others to benefit from it too! openSUSE offers a great Linux distribution and many other technologies like our build service and SUSE Studio which can help home users as well as sys admins and developers to get work done and have fun.
+Be sure to spread the word on openSUSE and help others to benefit from it too! openSUSE offers a great Linux distribution and many other technologies like our Open Build Service and SUSE Studio Express which can help home users as well as sys admins and developers to get work done and have fun.
 Blog about openSUSE, tell your friends and family and help them install it!